 LR 74.1 Records on Appeal.
 The record on appeal (from a decision of the Bankruptcy Court or the Magistrate Judge) submitted to any District Judge shall be numbered sequentially by page.
-Such record on appeal shall also have a contents page which may coincide with the order transmitting the record on appeal and directing the docketing of the appeal.
+Such record on LOCAL RULES for the SOUTHERN DISTRICT of GEORGIA Page 36 of 60 Rev. June 2016 appeal shall also have a contents page which may coincide with the order transmitting the record on appeal and directing the docketing of the appeal.
 In cases of appeals from orders of the Bankruptcy Judge, the record on appeal shall be prepared and pages numbered by the Bankruptcy Clerk.
-In cases on appeal from an order of a United States Magistrate Judge, the record on appeal shall be prepared and pages.
+In cases on appeal from an order of a United States Magistrate Judge, the record on appeal shall be prepared and pages numbered at the direction of the Magistrate Judge.